Detecting $\beta$ elements in iterated algebraic K-theory: Detecting elements in iterated algebraic K-theory of finite fields

-The goal of this section is to prove that the $\beta$-family is detected in the iterated algebraic K-theory of finite fields.
-We prove this as a Corollary to Theorem \ref{beta}.
-The proof relies on the fact that the trace map $K(R)\rightarrow TC^{-}(R)$ is a map of commutative ring spectra when $R$ is a commutative ring spectrum.
-The proof that the cyclotomic trace map $K(R)\to TC(R)$ is a map of commutative ring spectra when $R$ is a commutative ring spectrum is due to Hesselholt-Geisser \cite{MR1743237} for Eilenbrg-MacLane spectra and later Dundas \cite{dundas} and Blumberg-Gepner-Tabuada \cite{BGT14} for commutative ring spectra.
-The advantage of the approach of Blumberg-Gepner-Tabuada \cite{BGT14} is that they prove that the multiplicative cyclotomic trace map is also unique.
-This work builds on their proof that algebraic K-theory is the universal additive functor \cite{MR3070515} (also see Barwick \cite{MR3465850}).
+The goal of this section is to prove that the $\beta$-family mod $(p,v_1)$ is detected in the iterated algebraic K-theory of finite fields.
+We prove this as a Corollary to Theorem \ref{beta thm}.
+The proof relies on the fact that the trace map $\K(R)\rightarrow \TC^{-}(R)$ is a map of commutative ring spectra when $R$ is a commutative ring spectrum.
+The proof that the cyclotomic trace map $\K(R)\to \TC(R)$ is a map of commutative ring spectra when $R$ is a commutative ring spectrum is due to Hesselholt--Geisser \cite{MR1743237} for Eilenberg-MacLane spectra and Blumberg--Gepner--Tabuada \cite{BGT14} for commutative ring spectra.
+The advantage of the approach of Blumberg--Gepner--Tabuada \cite{BGT14} is that they prove that the multiplicative cyclotomic trace map is also unique.
+This work builds on their proof that algebraic K-theory is the universal additive functor \cite{MR3070515} (for a different take on universal properties of algebraic K-theory see Barwick \cite{MR3465850}).